Understanding the county budget

 The budget process begins with County Executive submitting his proposed budget to the King County Council in late September.
 The Council then holds a series of public hearings and panel meetings to scrutinize the proposal and develop its own.
 The Council traditionally adopts the final county budget before Thanksgiving.

-Note: The following information, including affiliated web pages, provides a general understanding of the King County budget.
+Note: The following information provides a general understanding of the King County budget.
 Specifics, such as numbers and percentages, vary slightly from biennium to biennium.

 Restricted and unrestricted funds